 To edit this information, you can use the editing tools provided in the Mappedin Editor, which also provides measurements such as square footage calculations, path distances, and wall lengths.

-The Ability to Convert from 2D to 3D
+The ability to convert from 2D to 3D

 One of the best time-saving features of Mappedin is arguably its proficiency at taking a 2D rendering of a building and creating a 3D digital asset.
 Most often, this information comes from a 2D blueprint and contains all sorts of measurement data that isn't terribly user friendly, but Mappedin allows for extensive customization.